ARM-software/gator/README.md

 Instructions on setting up Arm Streamline on the target.

 A target agent (gator) is required to run on the Arm Linux target in order for Arm Streamline to operate.
-Gator may run in kernel space or user space mode, though user space gator requires Linux 3.4 or later and contains reduced functionality.
-Furthermore, user space gator is a beta release, see the bugs section in this readme for a list of known issues.
+Gator may run in kernel space or user space mode, though user space gator requires Linux 3.4 or later.

 The driver should be built as a module and the daemon must run with root permissions on the target.